dittowords/cli/README.md

 - #### Mobile files (XML and .strings)

-  When `format` is set to `android`, the resulting files will be XML.
+  When `format` is set to `android`, the resulting files will be in XML format.
 More information about the contents of the XML files can be found [here](https://developer.dittowords.com/api-reference#android).

-  When `format` is set to `ios-strings`, the resulting files will in .strings format.
+  When `format` is set to `ios-strings`, the resulting files will be in .strings format.
 More information about the contents of the .strings files can be found [here](https://developer.dittowords.com/api-reference#ios-strings).

 - #### `index.js`